stanleyshuang/ima2/README.md

 # Environment
 Leverage Vagrant to deploy the 2 types of VMs

-* mirai: The VM contains a dnsmasq as the local DNS server to resolve "cnc.mirai.com", a CNC server and a loader implemented by go-lang.
+* **mirai**: The VM contains a dnsmasq as the local DNS server to resolve "cnc.mirai.com", a CNC server and a loader implemented by go-lang.
 Based on Vagrant Box, ubuntu/xenial64, with 2048 MB RAM and 2 CPUs.

-* target_[i]: A customized bot which would brute force logins the IP next to itself.
+* **target_<i>**: A customized bot which would brute force logins the IP next to itself.
 Based on Vagrant BOX, moszeed/alpine-x86, BOX version, 3.9.2, with 256 MB RAM and 1 CPU.

 # Deployment
-Build and Launch VMs
+### Build and Launch VMs
 First of all, clone Github repository and enter the project home directory.

 Clone Github Repository